dwarvesf/playground/Engineering/JavaScript modules.md

 ### Conclusion

-Eventhough CommonJS can still be use for server development since synchronous wasn't really an issue and was built by Node, using ESM is still the better way a to keep the syntax consistance of you going to develop client-side and server-side with JavaScript.
+Although CommonJS can still be used for server development since synchronous wasn't an issue and it was built by Node, using ESM is still the better way to keep the syntax consistent if you were to develop client-side and server-side with JavaScript.

 ####  Reference
 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules